+Celiac disease testing can involve genetic tests.
 In order to have celiac, you must carry 1 or both of the celiac genes (the HLA DQ2 and DQ8 genes).

-The celiac genes must be “turned on” in order to have celiac and the only way to know if they have “turned on” is to continue with testing.
+This is because the celiac genes must be “turned on” in order to have celiac and the only way to know if they have “turned on” is to continue with testing.

-It’s also important to note that if you do have the genes, that does not mean you have to avoid gluten.
+Lastly, if you have the gene(s), that does not mean you have to avoid gluten.
 You only need to avoid gluten if the gene is activated and you’re diagnosed with celiac.

 It’s important to note that for accurate blood or endoscopic results, you must be consuming gluten, otherwise there is a risk that there will be no damage or autoimmune response to measure.